silviamaggi/smd-com/_posts/2021-01-17-deactivated-my-instagram-account.md

   - /photography/i-deactivated-my-instagram-account/
   - /photography/deactivated-my-instagram-account/
 ---
-Last weekend, I deactivated my Instagram account
+<p class="lead">Last weekend, I deactivated my Instagram account.

-If it sounds like a **big deal**, it’s because it is.
-For someone passionate about photography, deciding to break with one of the most **popular social networks** might seem counter-productive.
+If it sounds like a <strong>big deal</strong>, it’s because it is.
+For someone passionate about photography, deciding to break with one of the most <strong>popular social networks</strong> might seem counter-productive.</p>

 <!--more-->